 - A coworking space that offers a business mailing address

 b) Contact information for your LLC’s registered agent, who must be in Colorado—and consent to being appointed.
-A registered agent is the point of contact for the Secretary of State, the person the state will contact with any legal or process notices or subpoenas.
+A registered agent is the point of contact for the Secretary of State; the agent name on file is who the state will contact with any legal or process notices or subpoenas.

-If you’re creating a single-member LLC, the registered agent will probably be you, unless you don’t live in Colorado.
-You can also appoint a professional registered agent or another business entity as your registered agent.
+If you’re creating a single-member LLC, the Colorado registered agent will probably be you, unless you don’t live in Colorado.
+You can also appoint a professional registered agent or another business entity as your registered agent service.

 In most situations, this is you.